 Colonel Matthew Moten is professor and deputy head of the Department of History at the United States Military Academy.
 A graduate of West Point, he has served in the U.S. Army for over twenty-seven years, including assignments in the Pentagon, Germany, Kuwait, and Iraq.
 He specializes in the history of American political-military relations.
 His recent publications include an essay entitled “A Broken Dialogue: Rumsfeld, Shinseki, and Civil-Military Tension,” in American Civil-Military Relations: The Soldier and the State in a New Era (Johns Hopkins University Press, 2009) and a short monograph entitled The Army Officer’s Professional Ethic—Past, Present and Future (Strategic Studies Institute, February 2010).
-He is currently writing a history of American political-military relations.
 Colonel Moten holds a doctorate in history from Rice University and is author of The Delafield Commission and the American Military Profession (Texas A&M Press, 2000).
 He and his wife Margaret have two grown children, Stephanie and Marshall.

 Get updates about Matthew Moten and recommended reads from Simon & Schuster.
 Plus, get a FREE ebook when you sign up!